shredthaGNAR/list-of-my-starred-repos/README.md

 * [jamesponddotco/llm-prompts](https://github.com/jamesponddotco/llm-prompts): [READ-ONLY] A collection of prompts for enhancing productivity with large language models.
 * [brkunver/llm-toolbox](https://github.com/brkunver/llm-toolbox): Browser extension for popular LLMs
 * [top-on/llmask](https://github.com/top-on/llmask): A command-line tool for masking authorship of text, by changing the writing style with a Large Language Model.
-* [jatinkrmalik/LLMFeeder](https://github.com/jatinkrmalik/LLMFeeder): Brower extension to convert web pages to clean Markdown and copy to clipboard so you can feed it to your favorite LLM model as context with just 1 click!
 * [kartikm7/llocal](https://github.com/kartikm7/llocal): Aiming to provide a seamless and privacy driven chatting experience with open-sourced technologies(Ollama), particularly open sourced LLM's(eg. Llama3, Phi-3, Mistral).
 Focused on ease of use.
 Available on both Windows and Mac.
 * [vybestack/llxprt-code](https://github.com/vybestack/llxprt-code): An open-source multi-provider AI assisted CLI development tool.
 Use whatever LLM you want to code in your terminal.
 * [lobehub/lobehub](https://github.com/lobehub/lobehub): 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.